A Brief History of the Robbers of Catan

 I materialized this perception in 1997, when I created the game piece “Teuber’s Robbers,” as it was called later.
 Based on my wax model, several thousand pieces were cast in plastic and painted in China.
 Later they were given away for free at various events.

 The game piece “Teuber’s Robbers” was very coveted; therefore, in 2006, I decided to rework it and commissioned a German manufacturer of pewter figures to cast and paint the pieces.
-Since then, they are available for everyone at the Catan Shop.
+For some years, they were available for everyone at the Catan Shop (not longer available).

 The robbers had matured, and each of the three cronies had been given his own distinctive character.
 Now the idea of telling little stories suggested itself – stories that would make the daily routines of the robbers on Catan come alive.
 As an introduction, I would like to familiarize you a bit with the robbers’ personalities.